Emerson, Lake & Palmer performed on this day in 1972 at the Brighton Dome in Brighton, England.

-ELP performed in Brighton on this day in 1972.
-The tour was done in support of their latest album, Trilogy.
+This concert was part of the Trilogy Tour, undertaken to support the album of the same name.
 However, due to that album’s noted difficulty to perform live, only two songs, “Hoedown” and “The Sheriff”, were on the setlist.
 The remainder of the setlist consisted of older material.

 The concert has reportedly been recorded, never officially released, and is in circulation online.
 I say ‘reportedly’ because recordings said to be of this concert are identical to recordings of a concert at the Birmingham Odeon Theatre three days prior.
 I detail it more here.
 It’s also worth noting that, at least going off recordings I’ve heard, the ones reportedly from the Odeon are of far higher sound quality.
 In theory, that could mean that they’re closer to the source.